You can compere to your heart’s content and your audience’s delight as you follow these 7 steps:

 #7.
 Smile All the Way

 It is not your fabulous dress or make-up or ornaments that is going to win the day for you.
 Neither are the words that you use going to help much; though words are needed.
 The greatest asset for a compere is his or her smile.
 These days people are fed up with cosmetic smiles that are artificial.
 Be genuine with the crowds.
-Then the smile from your heart will light up all the world for you while you compere!
+Then the smile from your heart will light up all the world with hope while you compere!

 Tips for Compering